rodneyrehm/jsbin-sync/README.md

 * package returning map of functions, rather than `upload`
 * moving CLI code to `/bin`
 * switching CLI pattern to sub-commands
+* adding `concurrency` option to throttle number of parallel requests

 ### 0.2.1 (November 6th 2015) ###